 Method 10: Disable Data Collection to Speed up Firefox

-Like any other browser, Firefox collects anonymous data to improve their services to you.
+Like any other browser, Firefox collects anonymous data to improve its services to you.
 It then sends data to the server.
 However, this can slow down your browser.

 - Go to settings, initially.